flutter-ml/google_ml_kit_flutter/README.md

 // locale: BCP-47 tag for the locale language
 // timezone: String for timezone ex:- `America/Los_Angeles`
 ```
+4. To gain infromation from individual entities refer to [orginal api](https://developers.google.com/android/reference/com/google/mlkit/nl/entityextraction/package-summary).
+Same methods are applied here as well.
+5. Manage models same as `TranslateLanguageModelManager` does but use
+`EntityModelManager` instead.
 *To know more see this [example](https://github.com/bharat-biradar/Google-Ml-Kit-plugin/blob/master/example/lib/NlpDetectorViews/entity_extraction_view.dart).**
 ## Contributing